elcicd/el-CICD-docs/operating-manual.md

 ## Code Base Framework

-A [Code Base](foundations.md#code-base) is what defines how a microservice in a Project is built, tested, scanned, and assembled.
-It defines which Jenkins Agent is used for the microservice's Build.
-The following will describe the el-CICD's Code Base Framework, and how to configure and extend it as needed.
+A [Code Base](foundations.md#code-base) is what defines how a microservice in a Project is built, tested, scanned, and assembled before being built into an image and pushed to the Image.
+It also defines which Jenkins Agent is used for the microservice's Build.
+The following will describe el-CICD's Code Base Framework, and how to configure and extend it as needed.

+### Code Base Name

+The Code Base name is how everything is tied together.
+Dockerfile extensions, folder names for [Builder Steps](#builder-steps), and microservice definitions  will both reflect it.

 ### Jenkins Agents

+Each Code Base will have a different Jenkins Agent, and each Agent is expected be an image held in the OKD's internal Image Repository in the `openshift` namepsace.
+Each Agent will be names in the following fashion:

+\<Code Base Name>-\<JENKINS_AGENT_IMAGE_PREFIX>

+This means given a configuration value of `JENKINS_AGENT_IMAGE_PREFIX=el-cicd-jenkins-agent`, the `base` and `java` Agents would be named `el-cicd-jenkins-agent-base` and `el-cicd-jenkins-agent-java`, respectively.
+This naming convention is how the Code Base Framework is able to easily locate the appropriate Agent to conduct a Build.

+### Jenkins Agents Dockerfiles

+  Dockerfile foudn

 ### Builder Steps

 The **_builder-steps_** directory holds the functional files that are loaded and executed for each build.

 ![Figure: The builder-steps Directory](images/readme/builder-steps-directory.png)